 MW: Absolutely.
 That brings us into the year 2030.
 The impact of technology is used as a frame in 2038 to look at many of the social issues we’re all familiar with, like automation and job loss, as well as more technological ideas like the ethics surrounding the development of advanced computing systems.
 What social challenges do you think we’ll be facing in a decade, familiar or new?

-KM: I don’t think that we’ll see that much change.
+KM: I don’t think we’ll see that much change.

 MW: As a consultant, have you seen or experienced a port where you have recommended an IT system be installed actually do that?
 And the aim, of course, is perhaps to free up time.
 Is that what the port does?
 Do they tend to retain those staff, or do they look at the cost-cutting measures?

-MW: The environment is certainly noted as one of the major benefactors of COVID-19, whether that’s short-term or long-term-lived, we’ll see.
-It’s also the year of the IMO’s new regulations on SO2 emissions in diesel fuels.
-Do you think some of the stick approaches that we’re starting to see being used on our industry to promote more environmentally friendly operations will work?
-Or is there a better approach to trying to green-up our industry?
+MW: The environment is certainly noted as one of the major benefactors of COVID-19, and whether that’s short-term or long-term-lived, we’ll see.
+It’s also the year of the IMO’s new regulations for SO2 emissions in diesel fuels.
+Do you think some of the stick approaches that we’re starting to see being used in our industry to promote more environmentally friendly operations will work?
+Or is there a better approach to trying to green up our industry?